Planning as Inference in Epidemiological Models: Introduction

+{We first show how the problem of policy planning can be formulated as a Bayesian inference task in epidemiological models.
+This framing is general and extensible.
+We then demonstrate how particular existing software tools can be employed to perform this inference task in preexisting stochastic epidemiological models, without modifying the model itself or placing restrictions on the models that can be analyzed.
+This approach is particularly appealing, as it decouples the specification of epidemiological models by domain experts from the computational task of performing inference.
+This shift allows for more expressive and interpretable models to be expediently analyzed, and the sophistication of inference algorithms to be adjusted flexibly. }

-The techniques and tools we review in this paper are applicable to simulators ranging from simple population-scale simulators to highly expressive agent-based population dynamics models.
-In the former, the controls available to policy-makers are blunt -- ``reduce social interactions by some fractional amount'' -- but how best to achieve this is left as an exercise for policy-makers.
+As a result, the techniques and tools we review in this paper are applicable to simulators ranging from simple population-scale simulators{compartmental models} to highly expressive agent-based population dynamics models.
+In the former, the controls available to policy-makers are blunt -- e.g., ``reduce social interactions by some fractional amount'' -- but how best to achieve this is left as an exercise for policy-makers.
 In the latter, variables like ``probability of individuals adhering to self-isolation'' and ``how long should schools be closed if at all'' can be considered and evaluated in combination and comparison to others as potential fine-grained controls that could achieve the same policy objective more efficiently.

 When governments impose any such controls, both citizens and financial markets want to know how draconian these measures must be and for how long they have to be in effect.
 Policy analysis based on models that reflect variability in resources such as healthcare facilities in different jurisdictions could hopefully make the answers to these questions more precise and the controls imposed more optimal in the utility maximizing sense.
 The same holds for the difference between models that can or cannot reflect variations in population mixing between rural and urban geographic areas.
 A person living in a farming county in central Illinois might reasonably wonder if it is as necessary to shelter in place there as it is in Chicago.